 Create a spreadsheet

 Just get creative with your spreadsheets really, it is that simple!
 Plus you can also separate into work, family and friends (that is if you buy for all of them categories).
+You can colour coordinate the sections you can create boxes to tick and just have a bit of fun really.

 Use Charity shops